Ivan-Grigorev/GPTImageDescriber/README.md

 - **prompt**: A prompt for generating titles, descriptions, and keywords using ChatGPT.
 - **source_folder**: The folder where your images are located.
-- **destination_folder**: The folder where the processed images will be saved.
-If not provided, images will be saved back to the source folder.
+- **destination_folder**: The folder where the processed images or CSV file will be saved.
+If not provided, files will be saved back to the source folder.
 - **author**: The name of the image's author or creator.

 ---